Augustana Catholic Church: History

 In 1997, the church was founded as the Evangelical Community Church-Lutheran by former members of the Lutheran Church – Missouri Synod.
 Founded and initially led by Irl Allen Gladfelter, the church was headquartered in Pittsburgh, Pennsylvania; by January 2004, Gladfelter was episcopally ordained by Peter Paul Brennan, who also ordained him as deacon and priest.
 Gladfelter was a member of the Anglo-Papalist Order of Corporate Reunion.
-After their ordinations, an Augustinian order was established within the church.
+After his ordination to the episcopacy, an Augustinian order was established within the church.

-During Gladfelter's tenure, the denomination accepted papal primacy and infallibility, and clergy were required to sign a mandatum, affirming their rejection of teaching beliefs contrary to Roman Catholic doctrine; by May 2009, the church filed a formal petition to enter full communion with the Latin Church, and in 2011, Gladfelter resigned as leader and reconciled with Roman Catholicism.
+During Gladfelter's tenure, the denomination accepted papal primacy and infallibility, and clergy were required to sign a mandatum, affirming their rejection of teaching beliefs contrary to Roman Catholic doctrine; by May 2009, the church filed a formal petition to enter full communion with the Latin Church, and in 2011, Gladfelter resigned as primate and reconciled with Roman Catholicism.
+This occurred as the Congregation for the Doctrine of the Faith invited the then-named Anglo-Lutheran Catholic Church to enter the Roman Catholic Church "through the provisions of Anglicanorum coetibus".

 As of 2013, the church was dissolved as a registered non-profit corporation within the United States; it remained active in Latin America and the Caribbean, and Africa.